mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

 manual <https://authorityspoke.readthedocs.io/en/latest/>`__.
 Here’s an example of one JSON rule annotation.

+    >>> from pprint import pprint
     >>> from authorityspoke.io import loaders
     >>> beard_dictionary = loaders.load_holdings("beard_rules.json")
-    >>> beard_dictionary[0]
+    >>> pprint(beard_dictionary[0], sort_dicts=False)
     {'inputs': [{'type': 'fact',
                  'content': '{the suspected beard} was facial hair'}, {'type': 'fact',
-       'content': 'the length of the suspected beard was >= 5 millimetres'}, {'type': 'fact',
+                 'content': 'the length of the suspected beard was >= 5 ' 'millimetres'},
+                {'type': 'fact',
                  'content': 'the suspected beard occurred on or below the chin'}], 'outputs': [{'type': 'fact',
                   'content': 'the suspected beard was a beard', 'name': 'the fact that the facial hair was a beard'}], 'enactments': [{'node': '/test/acts/47/4',
-       'exact': 'In this Act, beard means any facial hair no shorter than 5 millimetres in length that: occurs on or below the chin'}], 'universal': True}
+                     'exact': 'In this Act, beard means any facial hair no shorter ' 'than 5 millimetres in length that: occurs on or ' 'below the chin'}],
+     'universal': True}